gnosischain/documentation/docs/node/management/voluntary-exit.md

 :::caution
 Exits are non-reversible; once you have exited you cannot restart your validator.

-You must have a `0x01` type withdrawal address before exiting your validator [withdrawal credentials](withdrawals.md#check-withdrawal-credential).
+It is recommended to update your withdrawal credentials to the `0x01` type before exiting your validator.
+Updating your withdrawal credentials later, when your node is stopped, will be more difficult. [withdrawal credentials](withdrawals.md#check-withdrawal-credential).
 :::

 ### Dappnode